Review of Nelson's analysis of Bell's theorem

-{This article contains a review of Nelson's analysis of Bell's theorem.
+This article contains a review of Nelson's analysis of Bell's theorem.
 It shows that Bell's inequalities can be violated with a theory of local random variables if one accepts that the outcomes of these variables are not predetermined prior to measurement.
-Furthermore, there can be no model of the singlett state at all where the outcomes do not explicitely depend on the settings of the measurement devices.
-The article describes the relations between Bell's theorem and the Free Will theorem of Conway and Kochen.
-The article closes by relating the various assumptions needed to derive Bell's theorem with the reality criterion of EPR}
+The article describes the relation between Bell's theorem and the Strong Free Will theorem of Conway and Kochen.
+Then, the original articles of Bell are analyzed in detail.
+Following an article of Faris, it is explained that Bell's work on the hidden variable question in fact describes two separate theorems.
+Bell's first theorem says that there can be no model for the singlet state where an outcome does not depend locally on the settings of the detector where the outcome was measured.
+Bell's second theorem shows that Bell's inequalities can be violated by a theory that is either not deterministic, or violates causality in the sense of relativity or the free will assumption of the experimenters.
+It is shown in detail where Bell implicitly makes the various locality assumptions that Nelson has shown to be necessary for deriving Bell's inequality.
+The article closes by relating the various assumptions needed to derive Bell's theorem with the reality criterion of EPR